e4lime/ludum-dare-38-hi-pluto/README.md

 ### GDD ###

 #### Story
-Your best friend Pluto have been feeling down for a while cause he aint a planet no more :( But there are rumours NASA will clasify Pluto as a planet again!
-Go visit your friend Pluto and bring him the great news! :D
+Your second best friend (after the moon...)
+Pluto!
+Have been feeling down for a while cause NASA told hin he ain't a planet no more :( But there are rumours NASA will change their mind and classify Pluto as a planet once again!
+Go pay your old friend a visit and bring him the great news! :D

+Use the mouse to climb the astroids until you reach Pluto.
+Hit comets on to create checkpoints.
+If you fall down you will die and respawn at the last checkpoint.

+Keys
+Mouse movement: Moves earth
+Space: Pause game

 ##### Stuff/Legend
 [x] Earth (Player)